 I was an active child growing up.
 Like many sporty boys living in England I enjoyed playing and watching football.
-Although my preferred physical activity I never shied away from practicing other sports in the playground, field, sports hall and my back garden.
-These included basketball, tennis and cricket.
+I never shied away from sports, enjoying playing basketball, snooker, tennis and cricket.

-Highlights from my first sixteen years include winning three borough basketball championships and earning top school honours in cross country running.
+Other highlights include winning three borough basketball championships and earning top school honours in cross country running.

 At university I became obsessed with strengthening my body, visiting the campus sports centre gym daily.

 Over the three years I made many friends, became a valued employee and again embraced competitive sports.
 I spent time improving skills in racket sports such as badminton, squash and tennis.
 I became lean and strong through weight training, indoor triathlons and intense workouts such as CrossFit.

 Before I ran my first competitive road race I had built a respectable fitness base and learnt the basics of effective training; a consistent routine fuelled by passion in a competitive environment.